 How to Apologize to a Customer

-When you need to apologize to a customer, keep these tips in mind:
+When you need to apologize to a customer, using your business communication skills will help you handle the situation correctly.
+Keep these tips in mind:

 - Acknowledge the problem.
-Let the customer know that you understand why they are upset.
+Let the customer know that you understand why he or she is upset.
 This helps defuse the situation.

 - Tell the customer you will deal with the situation.
 If the problem is with a product, let the customer know you will contact the manufacturer or distributor to discuss the concerns.
 If the difficulty came from a customer service issue, then tell the customer you will discuss the situation with the staff member involved.
 If it seems appropriate, you may also want to tell the customer you will review your policies and procedures to make sure the situation is not repeated.